frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-advance.md

 ## 2. How to create an Employee Advance
 1. Go to: Employee Advance > New.
 1. Select Employee to whom you need to give the advance.
 1. The Currency field is auto fetched from the Salary Structure assigned to the Employee.
-If the Currency is different than companies default Currency, a field for Exchange Rate will be visible where the Expense Approver is expected to set desired value for Exhange Rate.
-(Currency field is introduced in version 13)
+If the Currency is different than company's default Currency, a field for Exchange Rate will be visible where the Expense Approver is expected to set desired value for Exchange Rate.
+(Currency field is introduced in version 13).
 1. Enter the Purpose and Advance Amount.
 1. Select the Advance Account and Mode of Payment.
 1. Save.